 Questions to Ask on Site

-When you tour a homesite, keep your evaluation practical.
+When you tour a home site, keep your evaluation practical.
 Ask questions that connect the current view to the actual buildable outcome.

 - What direction does the primary view face?